qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/support.rst

 Issue Tracker
 -------------

-If you want to file bugs or issues, you need an osgeo ID.
-You can create an account here: https://www2.osgeo.org/cgi-bin/ldap_create_user.py
+If you want to file bugs or issues, see :ref:`QGIS-bugreporting`.

-More info to be found here: http://hub.qgis.org/wiki/quantum-gis/Bugreports

-All issues can be browsed here: http://hub.qgis.org/projects/quantum-gis/issues